English Language and Literature

 The University Career Center provides advising year-round via a full-time career advisor housed within the College of Arts and Humanities (ARHU).
 Each semester, both ARHU and the English Department host a variety of events aimed at assisting students in internship and career searches.
 Examples include resume workshops, networking events, industry-specific career panels, opportunities to intern for a day, and career fairs.

-Additionally, the English Department offers an academic course, ENGL 497: English at Work, which helps English majors learn how to apply their academic knowledge and skills to the professional workplace after graduation.
+Additionally, the English Department offers an academic course, ENGL 497: English at Work, that helps English majors learn how to apply their academic knowledge and skills to the professional workplace after graduation.

 Scholarships and Financial Assistance

 The English department offers two scholarships, the Dawn M. Sisas Scholarship and the Kwiatek Scholarship.
-The Sisas Scholarship goes to an outstanding first-year English major who attended Southern High School in Anne Arundel County.
+The Sisas Scholarship goes to an outstanding English major who attended Southern High School in Anne Arundel County.
 The Kwiatek Scholarship goes to several outstanding English majors each year to defray academic expenses, for instance, for a study abroad opportunity, an internship, or course tuition.

 Awards and Recognition